Linear classifier, least-squares cost function, and outliers: Linear classifier using least squares error

 where $\mathbf{w}$ is the weight vector, $w_0$ is the bias (i.e. negative of the threshold), $\mathbf{x}$ is the input data vector.
-Hereafter, $y(\mathbf{x})$ will be called \emph{ordinary linear discriminant} (oLD) in order to differentiate it from the idea of \emph{scaled linear discriminant} (sLD) that we introduce later.
+Hereafter, $y(\mathbf{x})$ will be called \emph{ordinary linear discriminant} (oLD) in order to differentiate it from another variable, \emph{scaled linear discriminant} (sLD), that we introduce later.
 It is convenient to write Eq.~\eqref{Eq:DiscriminantFunction1} as